What is Annual Income?

 The compensation of employees can be presented in various forms, so we’ll outline the formulas to convert a non-annual payment into an annualized figure.

 A full-time worker would work an estimated 2,080 hours a year, assuming the employee works 40 hours a week for 52 weeks.

 Of course, there is quite a bit of room for the actual figures to differ, but the annual income — especially for hourly compensation — is more so meant to be a rough approximation.

 How to Convert from Hourly to Yearly Salary?

 The chart below shows the annualization factors used for a standard full-time employee (FTE).

 Of course, the implied annual income can be overstated (or understated) in reality because there could be sick days, company-wide days off, overtime, shift replacements, etc.

 Annual Income Formula

-In order to calculate the annual income, the pay rate for each pay period structure must be multiplied by the corresponding annualization factor.
+In order to calculate the total annual income, or “yearly income”, the pay rate for each pay period structure must be multiplied by the corresponding annualization factor.